-“Sheep Ireland” is the trading name of Sheep Database Ltd. In 2009, Sheep Ireland, was formed after a period of extensive consultation with the sheep industry.
+“Sheep Ireland” is the trading name of Sheep Database CLG.
+In 2009, Sheep Ireland, was formed after a period of extensive consultation with the sheep industry.
 The key events (listed in reverse chronological order (latest to earliest) in the history of Sheep Ireland include:

 Irish Pedigree ram breeders can now order genotypes for their sheep via the Sheep Ireland website.
 These genotypes will initially be heavily subsidised by the OVIGEN research project.